-Olivia was a Helena Rubinstein Critical Studies fellow in the 2023-24 cohort of the Whitney Museum's Independent Study Program (ISP), under the new direction of Gregg Bordowitz.
+Olivia was a Helena Rubinstein Critical Studies fellow in the 2023-24 cohort of the Whitney Museum's Independent Study Program (ISP), under the direction of Gregg Bordowitz.
 Her presentation at the Critical Studies Symposium, titled "Interminable: The Affective Labor of Caretaking in/of Archives of AIDS Activism," was mentored by Ann Cvetkovich.

 EDUCATION

 Ph.D.
-History of Art, Bryn Mawr College (beginning Fall 2024)
+History of Art, Bryn Mawr College (2024-)

 Whitney Independent Study Program, Critical Studies (2023-24)